 We were shocked to find out that retailers were quick to discontinue our brand if it didn’t move immediately!
 We thought they would allow a few months for shoppers to get used to seeing it, then they try it, come back and buy it again.
 We thought shoppers would tell their friends about the new great product they discovered and their friends would buy it.
-We though 4 -6 months was a reasonable amount of time to allow a new retail brand to gain traction.
+And we thought 4 -6 months was a reasonable amount of time to allow a new retail brand to gain traction.

 We were wrong!
 Retail buyers all wanted instant sales or they would discontinue the product.
 Why?
 Because they had bills to pay!
 They had to pay all the overhead on the shelf space every day (labor, rent, power, insurance, cleaning, and maintenance) whether or not our brand sold.

 They’d say, “We know, pretty much in the first few weeks, whether a brand is going to perform or not.”
 Their expectations on rapid performance could only be realized if the brand was already popular in their particular store’s location.
 This meant that any new brand was in grave danger of discontinuance, even if it was ripping up the charts in other locations.
 This was a big lesson for us.
 We realized that we had to be a big hit right off the bat in every new location.

 Today we warn clients about celebrating prematurely when they get their brands in a new location.
 This is not a cause for celebration.
 This is cause for caution and vigilance.
 You can’t be discontinued until you are there.
 Now that you are there, you can be discontinued – forever!

 We advise them to stop everything, send everyone over to the new location, and help make sales happen at once!